 Podcast Boot Camp

 If you’ve ever wanted to teach your students how to tell stories with audio, this is the workshop for you.
-Spend two days at historic University of Virginia learning the basics from your favorite American history podcast.
+Spend July 15-16 at historic University of Virginia learning the basics from your favorite American history podcast.
 BackStory is a program of Virginia Humanities and this experience is funded in part by a grant from National Endowment for the Humanities.

 To apply for the “How To Podcast” workshop, please thoroughly read the information below.
 Note that this opportunity is best suited for those who teach history to grades 9-12.
 If you don’t teach those grade levels, but would like to learn about future workshops and opportunities for K-8, sign up for the Classroom Connections newsletter.

 When you’re ready to apply, complete the application at the bottom of this page.

 This year, the National Endowment for the Humanities is funding BackStory’s “How To Podcast” workshop, an opportunity for high school history educators to learn how to bring audio storytelling into their classrooms.
 The use of podcasts in K-12 classrooms enriches the learning process and revitalizes the teaching of humanities topics.
 Upon completion of the two-day boot camp, participants will receive the tools necessary to bring podcasts to their students, including an instructional manual and five recorders each for classroom use.

 The goal of this workshop is to provide an intimate and focused environment for ten participants to receive a hands-on experience with audio storytelling.
 Those selected for the boot camp will also receive a stipend of $500.

 The application closes at 11:59 p.m. on March 29, 2019.
 It includes a form, a resume, two professional references and an essay.